The Club History

 He then went to the Ralph W. Miller Golf Library and Museum, located at the Sheraton Hotel, in the City of Industry, CA, every Saturday morning for several weeks in a row.
 There he found spotty information about golfers who had scored double eagle's during tournament play.
 The lovely staff, the "Widows of Golfers", that volunteer their services to the library, were most helpful in aiding his research and also they directed him to Ms. Jane LaMarsche, Golf Historian for Golf World and Golf Digest magazines.
 Ms. Jane, a true Southern Belle from North Caroline, was very insightful and aided Michael in his research work.
 Jane contracted cancer and lost her valiant battle leaving behind many friends and her dear mother.
 He has often said, "I will ever be in her debt... what a jewel she was to me.
 I miss her".

 Because of her association with the golf magazines Jane referred Michael to Ms. Topsy Siderof, Associate Editor of Golf Digest magazine.
 After a very educational phone conversation with Topsy he began contacting the Tours of the world.

 From initial contacts with the Tours he began to receive letters and faxes with the requested information regarding the players, their double eagles or albatrosses, and the limited stats surrounding them.

-Michael then started contacting the players via thier agents, tours or directly through the mail.
+Michael then started contacting the players via their agents, tours or directly through the mail.
 An experience he said he will never forget!
-After the original contacting and verfying process had finished for the first group of golfers Michael organized and formed The Double Eagle Golf Club on March 1, 1997 with 57 members and Gene Sarazen serving as the first Club President.
+After the original contacting and verifying process had finished for the first group of golfers Michael organized and formed The Double Eagle Golf Club on March 1, 1997 with 57 members and Gene Sarazen serving as the first Club President.

-There are now 1,746 registered members... and counting.
+There are now 2,434 registered golfers... and counting.
 Stay tuned!